flattiverse/connector-csharp/MAPEDITORS.md

 - `MaxSpectators`: maximum number of spectator connections allowed at the same time.
 - `GalaxyMaxTotalShips`: galaxy-wide cap for all player-owned controllables combined.
 - `GalaxyMaxClassicShips`: galaxy-wide cap for classic-ship controllable runtimes (`ClassicShipPlayerUnit` on the wire).
-- `GalaxyMaxNewShips`: galaxy-wide cap for new-ship controllable runtimes (`NewShipPlayerUnit` on the wire).
+- `GalaxyMaxModernShips`: galaxy-wide cap for new-ship controllable runtimes (`ModernShipPlayerUnit` on the wire).
-- `GalaxyMaxBases`: galaxy-wide cap for future or custom base-type controllables.
 - `TeamMaxTotalShips`: per-team cap for all player-owned controllables combined.
 - `TeamMaxClassicShips`: per-team cap for classic-ship controllable runtimes (`ClassicShipPlayerUnit` on the wire).
-- `TeamMaxNewShips`: per-team cap for new-ship controllable runtimes (`NewShipPlayerUnit` on the wire).
+- `TeamMaxModernShips`: per-team cap for new-ship controllable runtimes (`ModernShipPlayerUnit` on the wire).
-- `TeamMaxBases`: per-team cap for future or custom base-type controllables.
 - `PlayerMaxTotalShips`: per-player cap for all owned controllables combined.
 - `PlayerMaxClassicShips`: per-player cap for classic-ship controllable runtimes (`ClassicShipPlayerUnit` on the wire).
-- `PlayerMaxNewShips`: per-player cap for new-ship controllable runtimes (`NewShipPlayerUnit` on the wire).
+- `PlayerMaxModernShips`: per-player cap for new-ship controllable runtimes (`ModernShipPlayerUnit` on the wire).
-- `PlayerMaxBases`: per-player cap for future or custom base-type controllables.
 - `Maintenance`: if `true`, the galaxy is marked as being under maintenance.
 - `RequiresSelfDisclosure`: if `true`, regular player logins must provide both self-disclosure strings during connect.